20akshay00/godot-wii-input/docs/setup/alternatives.rst

 For reference, here are some alternative Wii interfaces for Godot which may circumvent certain limitations:

 1. `godot-wiimote <https://github.com/Computational-Geometry-G1/godot-wiimote>`__
-   Designed for Godot 4.x using Wiiuse under the hood.
+   Designed for Godot 4.x using `Wiiuse <https://github.com/wiiuse/wiiuse>`__ as its backend.
 It currently only exposes IR functionality.

 2. `Xwiimote-godot <https://github.com/Clueninja/xwiimote-godot>`__
-   Built for Godot 3.x with `XWiimote <https://github.com/xwiimote/xwiimote>`__ as its backend.
+   Designed for Godot 3.x with `XWiimote <https://github.com/xwiimote/xwiimote>`__ as its backend.
 It supports all Wiimote and Nunchuk features but only works on Linux.
 This may be a better choice if targeting Linux exclusively.